 Where is that?
 It’s the normal question from someone who is not familiar with the country of Maldives.
 It is a small country consisting of several islands located in Indian Ocean.
 Its neighboring countries are India and Sri Lanka.
 There is no direct flight from Saudi Arabia going to Maldives as far as I know. … Read more Sighted Islands in Maldives

 I received a call from Cebu Pacific that they cancelled our early morning flight to Caticlan because of typhoon.
 They gave us options on how to deal with our flight.
 It’s either in form of full refund or re-booking without fees.
 I asked the staff if possible to join the flight on the next day … Read more Re-routed to Plantation Bay

 Our tourist guide named Ernie picked us in the hotel at 7pm.
 On the way, we picked us a couple, and a family with four members.
 All of us have the same status as explained by Ernie.
-Booking in Underground River should be done a month before of planned vacation.
-Our group just booked yesterday … Read more Spying Underground River and Caving in Ugong Rock
+Booking for Underground River tour should be done a month before of planned vacation.
+Our group just have … Read more Spying Underground River and Caving in Ugong Rock

 We woke up early for our Thai breakfast at 7am.
 The dish was like a porridge with so many spices.
 The taste was very flavorful.
 We then prepared to Taling Chan Floating Market which was just 20 minutes from the hotel according to the google map.
 Unfortunately, the taxi only brought us at Taling Chan … Read more Temples, Palace, Cruise, and a Lotus

 For two days, our tour jump off in New Delhi was always started at 9:30am and ended at 5:30pm.
 It was considerably the best time to escape peak hours of jammed and impenetrable streets.
 There were so many tourist sites in Delhi but sad to say that times didn’t permit us to visit all of them.

 Location: New Delhi, India

 Buddies: Group (3+)